apache/spark/docs/ml-features.md

 ~~~

 `hour` is a continuous feature with `Double` type.
 We want to turn the continuous feature into
 a categorical one.
-Given `numBuckets = 3`, and computing exact quantiles (by setting `relativeError = 0`), we should get the following DataFrame:
+Given `numBuckets = 3`, we should get the following DataFrame:

 ~~~
  id | hour | result